India ATLAS of Plucked Instruments

 mohan veena / indian slide guitar

 Some Indian players have picked up the western jazz guitar and transformed it into a real Indian-style instrument, playing it like a lapsteel.
-One of the main players (and inventors) is Mr. Vishna Mohan Bhatth, whose name is often used for this type of guitar - the moohan veena.
-Another renewer/player is Debashi Bhattacharya.
-Both play classical Indian music and manage to play the raga's extremely fast, but accurate.
+One of the main players (and inventors) is Mr. Vishwa Mohan Bhatth, whose name is often used for this type of guitar - the mohan veena.
+Another renewer/player is Debashish Bhattacharya.
+Both play classical Indian music and manage to play the raga's extremely fast, but very accurate.
+Another name is Jaywant Guitar.

-The instrument is not (yet) very popular - only about 1% of the total output of guitars from the Gibtone guitar factory is a moohan veena - it still is only made on special order.
+The instrument is not (yet) very popular - I was told that only about 1% of the total output of guitars from the Gibtone guitar factory is a mohan veena - it is still only made on special order.

 top